RocketDerp/April14_2025/Grim_Blunt/Stop_All_Entertainment.md

 4. Make Neil Postman 1985 book a household name.
 His 1992 book, his September 1995 book.
 There are YouTube videos, books to quote.
 Make this about words of a dead man, a forgotten American, and how the Apple iPhone and iPad and Internet have changed everything.
 Don't make this about Donald Trump and MAGA, make this about *rescuing America* from a media feedback loop, Internet-driven "the media" social media total mockery.

+5. If you raelly dislike Neil Postman or such, try Texan Rick Roderick of Duke University 1993 for your study and material to repeat / perspective.
+He too is another dead man, a forgotten American, who has a lot to say about our August 2025 situation in USA.
+Video and transcript: https://rickroderick.org/308-baudrillard-fatal-strategies-1993/

 &nbsp;

 ## Building upon the September 9, 2014 story